RajuJampani/polarminds.wealth.metrics/README.md

 # 📈 Wealth Metrics Calculator

 A modern, real-time wealth metrics calculator that uses S&P 500 historical trends to project investment growth.
-Built with React, TypeScript, and Node.js.
+Built with React, TypeScript, and Node.js with a fully TypeScript-based architecture and shared type system.

 ## ✨ Features